raul23/search-ebooks/README.rst

 =======
 Starting from first priority tasks:

+1. Add tests and examples for searching metadata of ebooks

+   **Status:** working on it

-1. Test on linux
+2. Test on linux
-2. Create a `docker`_ image for this project
+3. Create a `docker`_ image for this project
-3. Add tests on `Travis CI`_
+4. Add tests on `Travis CI`_
-4. Eventually add documentation on `Read the Docs`_
+5. Eventually add documentation on `Read the Docs`_
-5. Add support for multiprocessing
+6. Add support for multiprocessing
-6. Implement a GUI, specially to make navigation of search results easier since you can have hundreds of matches for a given search query
+7. Implement a GUI, specially to make navigation of search results easier since you can have hundreds of matches for a given search query

    Though, for the moment not sure which GUI library to choose from